EirikRogno/kotlin-intro/slides.md

 In kotlin you don't need to creat getters and setters for your class fields, although there is also support for that if you have custom needs.
 But for a simple data container class like this we can just access the fields on an object directly.
-And since they where declare using the "val" keyword, they are also immutable, meaning that the compiler will nott allow us to reassign the values after the object has been created.
+And since they where declare using the "val" keyword, they are also immutable, meaning that the compiler will not allow us to reassign the values after the object has been created.
 -->
 ---